Sri-Ram-A/NeoVerify/backend/news_verification/claim_fighter_results.md

 ### IMAGE Content

 ```
-This photo shows former U.S. President Donald Trump holding up a large sign detailing "Reciprocal Tariffs."
-He is in mid-speech, his mouth slightly open, and appears to be presenting the information on the sign to an audience.
+A medium close-up photo of Donald Trump giving a speech while holding a large sign listing tariff rates.
+Trump is shown from the chest up, wearing a dark suit jacket, white shirt, and a bright red tie.
+He is speaking into a microphone which is angled up towards his mouth.
+His expression is serious, and his mouth is slightly open.
+He appears to be mid-sentence.

-Trump wears a dark suit jacket, white shirt, and solid red tie.
-He holds the sign with his right hand.
-A microphone is positioned in front of him.
-A blurred American flag is visible in the background.
+The sign he holds is angled slightly toward the viewer, and dominates the right portion of the frame.
+The sign is dark with gold and light-teal lettering and accents.
+In large, bold white letters, it reads: "Reciprocal Tariffs."
+Below this, a graphic depicting the Presidential Seal of the United States is present.
+A two-column table follows, with the header “Country” in the first column and “Tariffs Charged to the U.S.A.” in the second.
+The list of countries includes China, the European Union, Vietnam, Taiwan, Japan, India, South Korea, Thailand, Switzerland, Indonesia, Malaysia, Cambodia, and the United Kingdom.
+The percentages listed in the “Tariffs Charged to the U.S.A.” column vary, ranging from 39% (European Union) to 97% (Cambodia).
+A smaller, partially obscured third column on the sign appears to list another set of related percentages.

-The sign itself is dark, possibly black, with gold trim.
-The title "Reciprocal Tariffs" is prominently displayed at the top, along with a circular presidential seal.
-Below the title, a table lists countries in a light blue/teal font and corresponding tariff percentages in white, organized in two columns.
-The left column lists various countries, including China, European Union members, Vietnam, Taiwan, Japan, India, South Korea, Thailand, Switzerland, Indonesia, Malaysia, Cambodia, and the United Kingdom.
-The right column displays percentages, seemingly representing the tariffs charged by those countries to the U.S.  A smaller header above this column clarifies that these figures include aspects like currency manipulation and trade barriers.
-A third, partially visible column on the far right contains another set of gold-colored percentages.
+In the background, a portion of an American flag is slightly out of focus.
+The red and white stripes are clearly visible.
 ```

 ### AUDIO Content